babel/website/docs/roadmap.md

 While we don't support many Stage 1 proposals, there have been recent updates to the pipeline operator and to do expressions.
 Since we already support those proposals and the community is quite excited about them, we will update our implementations.

-There are also other proposals (such as pattern matching) that we didn't implement yet because their champions expect to do significant changes to the syntax and semantics.
-However, we are closely following their developments to implement them in Babel as soon as they stabilize a bit.
+There are also other proposals (such as pattern matching) that we have not yet implemented because their champions expect to do significant changes to the syntax and semantics.
+However, we are closely following their development, and will implement them in Babel as soon as they stabilize a bit.

 ### Move `@babel/preset-env` into `@babel/core`